el1s3k/GoPhishDemo/readme.md

 ---

 ## Conclusion
-With GoPhish, Azure, and MailHog you can effectively simulate phishing attacks to help identify security vulnerabilities within your organization.
+With GoPhish, Azure, and MailHog you can effectively simulate phishing attacks to help identify security awareness gaps within your organization.
 By following the steps above, you can create realistic phishing campaigns to test employee awareness and readiness against phishing attempts.
 Make sure to ***follow ethical guidelines*** when running simulations and ***inform*** the relevant teams within your organization before conducting a phishing campaign.
-For this simulation, I have used my own email accounts to send and receive simulated phishing emails.

 ---